gnss-sdr/gnss-sdr/README.md

 cmakebuildtype = RelWithDebInfo
 builddocs = OFF
 ```
-Then, you are ready to download and install UHD (the Universal Hardware Driver), GNU Radio and all their required dependencies by doing:
+Then, you are ready to download and install [UHD](http://files.ettus.com/uhd_docs/manual/html/) (the Universal Hardware Driver), GNU Radio and all their required dependencies by doing:
 ```
 $ sudo ./pybombs install uhd gnuradio
 ```
 This can take some time (up to two hours to complete, depending on your system), and installs the latest versions of the Universal Hardware Driver (UHD) and GNU Radio in your system, including all their dependencies.
-In case you do not want to use PyBOMBS and prefer to build and install GNU Radio manually from source, follow instructions at the GNU Radio Building Guide at http://gnuradio.org/redmine/projects/gnuradio/wiki/BuildGuide
+In case you do not want to use PyBOMBS and prefer to build and install GNU Radio manually from source, follow instructions at the [GNU Radio Build Guide](http://gnuradio.org/redmine/projects/gnuradio/wiki/BuildGuide)

-## Install other libraries used by GNSS-SDR:
+### Install other libraries used by GNSS-SDR:

-### Download, compile, and install the Armadillo linear algebra library:
+#### Download, compile, and install the [Armadillo](http://arma.sourceforge.net/ "Armdillo's Homepage") C++ linear algebra library:
 ```
 $ sudo apt-get install libblas-dev liblapack-dev gfortran   # For Debian/Ubuntu/LinuxMint
 $ sudo yum install lapack-devel blas-devel gcc-fortran      # For Fedora/CentOS/RHEL